BasicWolf/zblog/src/content/articles/2022_03_19_hexarchi_di_python_part_2.rst

        ⋮
        application/               # application code; the structure follows the principles of hexagonal architecture

-The application *directory* structure though goes way deeper.
+Under the surface, the application *directory* structure is much deeper.
 From Python's perspective, all directories under ``application/`` are **namespace-packages** i.e. there is no ``__init__.py`` in them.
 The namespace packages allow **the tests packages structure to reflect the application packages structure**.

-The application in the enclosed example is structured as follows:
+The example application is structured as follows:

 .. code-block:: text